Olivetti typewriters: Popular culture

 Cormac McCarthy used an Olivetti Lettera 32 to write nearly all of his fiction, screenplays, and correspondence, totalling by his estimate more than 5 million words.
 The Lettera 32 that he purchased in 1963 was auctioned at Christie's on December 4, 2009, to an unidentified American collector for $254,500, more than 10 times its high estimate of $20,000.
 McCarthy paid $11 for a replacement typewriter of the same model, but in newer condition.

 Francis Ford Coppola used an Olivetti Lettera 32 to write the screenplay for the 1972 motion picture The Godfather, which he also directed.

 Subsequent models

 From then on, the technology of the hand-held portables tends to stabilize.
 The mechanics of the Lettera 32 is therefore maintained at the base of the subsequent models: the Olivetti Dora and Lettera De Luxe (1965), Lettera 25 and 35 (1974), Lettera 10 and 12 (1979) and 40/41/42 and 50/51/52 (1980) differ mainly in design.

+Lettera DL (1965)

+The Lettera DL shares its internal mechanism with the Lettera 32.
+The Lettera 33 and PMC Elite 44 are both rebrands of the Lettera DL and are essentially the same machine.